vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 well, emitting a gauge representing the counter of unique values seen during the aggregation window.

-Currently, Vector will handle sets natively, passing along the actual value seen up until it reaches a sink, where we either emit the metric directly (in the case of the `statsd` sink) or converting it to a gauge, such as in the `datadog_metrics` sink.
+Currently, Vector will handle sets natively, passing along the actual value seen up until it reaches a sink, where we either emit the metric directly (in the case of the `statsd` sink) or convert it to a gauge, such as in the `datadog_metrics` sink.

 With this change, we would move to aggregating set values within the `statsd` source itself and emitting them, as a gauge, on an interval.
 This would accomplish a few things:

-- we would remove the need to handle `Set` metrics in all metrics-capable components known that in nearly all cases, they will simply be turned into a gauge before leaving Vector
+- we would remove the need to handle `Set` metrics in all metrics-capable components knowing that, in nearly all cases, they will simply be turned into a gauge before leaving Vector
-- we would emulate StatsD/DogStatsD in terms of aggregation behavior, emitting the gauge directly in the source, to at least maintain parity in resulting output representation of a set metric
+- we would emulate StatsD/DogStatsD in terms of aggregation behavior, emitting the gauge directly in the source, which would maintain parity with how StatsD/DogStatsD emit any set metrics

 This is not without potential caveats, namely around metric tagging and how those emitted gauges can be aggregated downstream (more on that in the Drawbacks section)